Palatis/arduino-softpwm/README.md

 <a id="troubleshooting"></a>
 #### Troubleshooting
-- LEDs flicker
+- LEDs have a visible flicker, especially noticeable when the LED is moving relative to the viewer.
   - The PWM frequency set in `SoftPWM.begin()` is too low.
-Flickering caused by low PWM frequency is especially noticeable when the LED is moving relative to the viewer.
+Use `SoftPWM.printInterruptLoad()` to determine the optimum PWM frequency.
+You may be able to achieve a higher PWM frequency by setting less PWM levels with `SOFTPWM_DEFINE_OBJECT_WITH_PWM_LEVELS()` or `SOFTPWM_DEFINE_EXTERN_OBJECT_WITH_PWM_LEVELS()`.
+- Erratic PWM operation
   - The interrupt load is too high.
 Use `SoftPWM.printInterruptLoad()` to determine the interrupt load.
-You can decrease the interrupt load by using less PWM levels in `SOFTPWM_DEFINE_OBJECT_WITH_PWM_LEVELS()` or setting the PWM frequency lower in `SoftPWM.begin()`.
+You can decrease the interrupt load by setting less PWM levels with `SOFTPWM_DEFINE_OBJECT_WITH_PWM_LEVELS()` or `SOFTPWM_DEFINE_EXTERN_OBJECT_WITH_PWM_LEVELS()` or setting the PWM frequency lower in `SoftPWM.begin()`.
 - LED brightness changes between low brightness PWM values are larger than at brighter PWM values.
-  - If possible, use more PWM levels or never allow the LED to get dimmer than the level below which the difference between PWM levels is too distinct.
+  - This is caused by the way LEDs work and is not caused by a problem with the library.
+If possible, use more PWM levels or never allow the LED to get dimmer than the level below which the difference between PWM levels is too distinct.